Finding a Top Financial Advisor Firm in Long Beach, California

 Strong diversification is also a major focal point of this firm’s portfolio-building process.
 Rebalancing can occur at any time, as the firm claims to intently monitor your account.

-In 1994, principal owners Glenn Goldman and Brad Lancaster co-founded Goldman Lancaster, Inc. The firm’s advisory team has spent an average of more than 20 years in the financial management industry.
+In 1994, principal owners Glenn Goldman and Brad Lancaster co-founded Goldman Lancaster.
+The firm’s advisory team has spent an average of more than 20 years in the financial management industry.

 For individuals, the firm offers services like comprehensive portfolio management, general financial planning, estate planning and retirement plan participant consulting.
 For its business clients, the firm provides risk management, corporate benefit planning, business continuity planning and qualified retirement plan services.